rust-lang/rust-wiki-backup/Bikeshed-rustpkg.md

 1. Fix package searching

    Look for packages in `./src` and not in `.` (as a stopgap before fully implementing `RUST_PATH`).
 Basically, respect the directory structure as specified in the draft manual, even if we're only searching in `.` and not the whole `RUST_PATH`.
+In my local copy of `src/librustpkg/testsuite/pass`, `rustpkg build hello-world` should work.

    Due: 2013-04-21